 Figure: The erosion of the middle class share in market income

-This dataset represents a compilation and adaptation of income or consumption Gini coefficients retrieved from nine sources in order to create a single “standardized” Gini variable.
+This dataset represents a compilation and adaptation of income or consumption Gini coefficients (calculated across households or household per capita; on gross or net basis) retrieved from nine sources.
 The dataset was intentionally created in a flexible format so that every user can decide to use just one or two of these sources or to combine several sources in a particular way.
-The Ginis cover the period 1950-2015 and include 166 countries.
-There are more than 5,000 Gini values (all coming from nationally representative household surveys).
+The database covers the period 1948-2017 and includes 5121 Ginis from 201 countries or territories, all coming from nationally representative household surveys.

 Assessment of All the Gini database (.pdf)